Which of the following lists contains only metalloids? | Study Prep in Pearson+

 Step 1: Understand what metalloids are.
 Metalloids are elements that have properties intermediate between metals and nonmetals.
 They are typically found along the 'stair-step' line on the periodic table between metals and nonmetals.

-Step 2: Identify the elements in each list and determine their classification as metal, nonmetal, or metalloid based on their position in the periodic table.
+Step 2: Identify the elements in each list and determine their classification as metal, nonmetal, or metalloid.
+For example, Si (Silicon), As (Arsenic), and Sb (Antimony) are known metalloids.

-Step 3: For the list C, N, O, F: These are all nonmetals (carbon, nitrogen, oxygen, fluorine).
-So this list contains no metalloids.
+Step 3: Check the first list: Si, As, Sb.
+All three are metalloids, so this list contains only metalloids.

-Step 4: For the list B, Si, Ge, As: Boron (B), Silicon (Si), Germanium (Ge), and Arsenic (As) are all recognized metalloids, as they lie along the metalloid line and exhibit intermediate properties.
+Step 4: Check the other lists: Na, Mg, Al are metals; Fe, Cu, Zn are metals; O, S, Se are nonmetals.
+None of these lists contain only metalloids.

 Watch next